Sameesunkaria/SwiftJQ/README.md

 Returns the first value emitted by the jq program and throws if no value is emitted. `one` is useful when a jq program is expected to produce at least one result.

+The result obtained by processing `one` output using the program shown in the example for initialization:

 ```swift
 let result = try program.one(for: "[1, 2, 3]")
 // result: String == "2"